Electric cars: my first time behind the wheel

 - Government electric car grants: the complete guide

 Thinking of buying an EV?
 We can help you charge your electric car everywhere, for less.
 Our EV Everywhere tariff is designed specially for owners of electric (and plugin hybrid) cars.
-It comes with fixed energy prices for two years, 100% renewable electricity1 and free membership of Polar Plus, the UK's biggest EV charging network.
+It comes with fixed energy prices for two years and free membership of Polar Plus, the UK's biggest EV charging network.